Konstantin Kalinin

 Set up dedicated support channels during rollout to answer “how do I…?” questions quickly.
 The smoother the handoff, the faster the adoption.

-Post-launch, your team should continue to optimize and support the EHR software based on real user feedback.
-Regular updates, issue resolution, and feature improvements keep the system aligned with evolving healthcare needs.
+Post-launch, your team should keep iterating on the EHR software based on real user feedback.
+Regular updates, issue resolution, feature improvements, and security patches keep the system in step with healthcare needs as they shift.

 Support and iteration